The Accounting Major

 The Accounting Society

 The Accounting Society acquaints members with career opportunities in accounting and is open to all accounting majors or students enrolled in any accounting course.
 Activities include guest speakers from the accounting profession and opportunities to interact with accountants working in public, private and governmental fields as well as trips to accounting firms and organizations.
-For more information, contact Mr. Gordon Crowley, Dr. Mary Beth Holbrook, or Mr. Jim Fisher.
+For more information, contact Mr. Gordon Crowley or Dr. Mary Beth Holbrook.